top of page

 • What will you do if your anxiety is getting the best of you?

 Visualizing how you want to present and what you will do if things go wrong will help you prepare for the moment.
-Knowing how you will handle anxiety or unanticipated questions will help you to stay calm.
+Knowing how you will handle anxiety or unanticipated questions will help you stay calm.

 Develop a successful routine.